P86/cheet-sheet/Philosophy of software design.md

 > Interfaces shold be designed to make the common case as simple as possible.

+## Information Hiding
+One of the most important techiquest for acheving deep modules is information hiding.
+The knowledge is embedden in module's implementation but does not appear in it's interface.
+So is not visible to other modules.
+The hidden infromation usually consist details how given functionality was implemented.
+This includes algorithms, data structures and low level details.
+It reduces complecity in two ways.
+First, simplifies module interface.
+Second, make easier to evolve system.

+The oposite of information hidding is information leackage.
+Information leackage occurs when design decision is reflected in multiple modules.
+This creates dependency between the modules: any change to that decision will require changes to all of the involved modules.
+One common casue of information leackage is is design style called `temporal decomposition`.
+In temporal decomposition, the structure of a system coresponds to the time order in which operations will occur. ** When designing modules, focues on the knowledge that's needed to perform each task, not the order in which tasks occur.**
 ## Different layer, different abstraction
 Software systems are composed in layers, where a highier leyer use the facilities provided by lower layers.
 In a well designed system, each layer provides a different abstraction from the layers above and below it. **If the system contains adjacent layers with similar abstractions, this is a red flas tha suggests a problem with the class decomposition.** If different layers have same abstraction there is a good change that they does not provide enough benefit to compensate for additional infrastructure they represent.